ohmlabs/ohm/tutorials/aws.md

 ```

 From here you have Ghost Running, the next step is to configure Ghost to work on your deployment solution.
 Detailed guides are [available here](http://docs.ghost.org/installation/deploy/).
+### Install PHP
+For some people node.js just isn't enough and they need to use Wordpress, often out of legacy.
+For these people I have some sympathy, and you could modify this stack to use PHP easily, guide coming soon
 ### Install Varnish
 Varnish is a HTTP cache/accelerator, Combining Nginx super fast static file processing and Node's fast IO with Varnish's enhanced caching is a great recipe for speed.
 First install Varnish:
 ```sh